hyperledger-iroha/iroha-2-docs/src/guide/configure/modes.md

 In a _public_ blockchain, most accounts have the same set of permissions.
-In a _private_ blockchain, most accounts are assumed not to be able to do anything outside of their own account or domain unless explicitly granted said permission.
+In a _private_ blockchain, most accounts are assumed not to be able to do anything outside the authority granted to them unless explicitly granted the relevant permission.

 ::: info